When I finally came to, I found my head resting on the water pouch that was still half full.

 The sound of her voice startled me and I quickly turned my head to see the same girl who abducted me, leaning against the rock wall and staring outside the cave.
 I wasn’t sure if I was more surprised about her appearing out of nowhere, or the fact that I could understand her clearly now.

-The movement of my head felt weird.
-The girl walked over to me as I tried to stand up but I was so dizzy that I almost fell over, she caught me just in time.
+Something was definitely off, the movement of my head felt weird.
+The girl walked over to me as I tried to stand up but I became so dizzy that I almost fell over, she caught me just in time.

 “I think I’m gonna be sick.”
 I mumbled as I wobbled back and forth like a drunken old man.
-My ears started ringing out of nowhere, getting louder each second.
+Suddenly my ears began ringing, getting louder each second.

 “Sorry about that,” she said making sure I wasn’t going to topple over again.
 “I wasn’t able to properly set your ear-trans.”